 The most obvious reason for using a tripod is for added stability.
 Camera shake is more noticeable when working close to your subject so the use of a tripod's recommended.
-To minimise movement further, use your camera's self-timer or use a remote release so you're not actually touching the camera when the exposure begins.
+To minimise movement further, use your camera's self-timer or use a remote / cable release so you're not actually touching the camera when the exposure begins.

-Not all macro subjects are in places which are easy to reach so use a tripod with a centre column that can be moved to a horizontal position or even turned the opposite way around, such as the Alta Pro range from Vanguard, as they make it easier to get into tight spots.
+Not all macro subjects are in places which are easy to reach so use a tripod with a centre column that can be moved to a horizontal position or even turned the opposite way around as they make it easier to get into tight spots.
 It also helps if your tripod can get low to the ground.
-You can use various tripod heads but a ball head, such as those found in Vanguard's BBH range, can be more flexible than other models as their range of movement means more camera positions can be achieved.
+You can use various tripod heads but a ball head can be more flexible than other models as their range of movement means more camera positions can be achieved.
 They can take some getting used to so do have a play around with one at home before heading out into the field.

-Longer Shutter Speeds
+3. Longer Shutter Speeds

 Having a tripod with you when out shooting means you can get your framing right then make adjustments to white balance, aperture, shutter speed etc. without the camera's position changing.
 It also means your hands are free to adjust / remove distracting objects from the frame without the camera having to be put down.
 This could be moving a branch out of the way, removing stray twigs etc.

 As John Gravett explained in a previous tutorial, this technique is excellent for any static macro subjects.
 It's not recommended for use on live subjects such as insects as these tend to move.
 For the technique to work you need to use editing software to combine several shots, where the focus is set at different points in each image, to effectively extend the depth of field of one shot.
-A tripod's needed as all the pictures need to line up perfectly for the technique to work successfully.
+A tripod's needed as all the images need to line up perfectly for the technique to work successfully.

 For more information on Focus Stacking, take a look at John Gravett's article: Focus Stacking Images In Photoshop